-- TO VOTE?
+- ITURNED IN A VOTER REGISTRATION APPLICATION.
+AMI REGISTERED TO VOTE?
 Just because you turned in a voter registration application does not necessarily mean you are registered to vote.
 Once your application has been processed by your local Board of Registrars, you should receive an acknowledgement from the Registrars indicating the status of your application.
 This acknowledgement will usually be a voter identification card confirming that you are registered to vote.
 However, if your application was incomplete, you may receive a letter requesting additional information to complete your application.
 If you are unsure about the status of your application, you should call your local Board of Registrars or visit alabamavotes.gov. - ITURN 18 AFTER THE VOTER REGISTRATION DEADLINE BUT BEFORE THE ELECTION.
 CAN I VOTE IN THAT ELECTION?
 Yes.
-As long as you turn 18 on or before election day, even if your birthday is after the voter registration deadline, you can apply for voter registration and participate in that election (as long as you meet other voter qualifications).
+As long as you turn 18 on or before Election Day, even if your birthday is after the voter registration deadline, you can apply for voter registration and participate in that election (as long as you meet other voter qualifications).
 Please note that you must turn in your voter registration application before the 14-day close for voter registration. - I HAVE MOVED FROM ONE PART OF THE COUNTY TO ANOTHER AND WANT TO VOTE.
 WHAT SHOULD I DO?
-You must contact the Board of Registrars and submit an update to your voter registration record.
+You must update your voter registration by either re-registering to vote online or by mailing in a new voter registration form to the Board of Registrars in your county.
 Remember, where you live determines who represents you.
 To be sure you are voting on candidates in the correct district, it is important that you vote in the correct precinct. - I HAVE MOVED FROM ONE COUNTY TO ANOTHER AND WANT TO VOTE.
 WHAT SHOULD I DO?
 When you move across county lines, you must register to vote in your new county of residence.
 Voter registration does not automatically follow you from one county to another. - IT'S THE DAY BEFORE THE ELECTION.
 I FORGOT TO REGISTER TO VOTE.
-IS IT TOO LATE?
+IS ITTOO LATE?
 Yes, it is too late to register to vote for that election.
 To participate in an election, you must submit your application before registration closes for that election.
-Registration is closed during the 14 days prior to an election and on election day. - WHAT IF I MAKE A MISTAKE ON MY BALLOT?
+Registration is closed during the 14 days prior to an election and on Election Day. - WHAT IF I MAKE A MISTAKE ON MY BALLOT?
 If you have not already placed your ballot in the electronic voting machine or ballot box, you may ask a poll worker for another ballot.
-The poll worker will spoil your first ballot so that it cannot be counted or reused. - ARE CANDIDATES ALLOWED TO CAMPAIGN OUTSIDE MY POLLING PLACE?
+The poll worker will spoil your first ballot so that it cannot be counted or reused.

+• ARE CANDIDATES ALLOWED TO CAMPAIGN OUTSIDE MY POLLING PLACE?
 Yes, electioneering or campaigning is permitted, outside the polling place.
 However, this activity must not be closer than 30 feet to the entrance of the polling place.
 If the polling place is located in a room within a building, the campaigning must not be closer than 30 feet to the entrance of the building.
 If a candidate or his or her supporters are campaigning within 30 feet of the entrance of the polling place, notify the chief inspector of the polling place.